Vietnam.vn - Nền tảng quảng bá Việt Nam

 My mother was always proud of the sacrifices her husband and son made.

-"Singing about Vietnamese mothers, singing to celebrate heroic mothers.
-A life devoted to the race, mothers lived in hardship, sacrificing their whole lives for the country.
-Mothers had thousands of children, mothers had the whole country", the lyrics lead us to visit heroic Vietnamese mothers on Mother's Day.
+"Singing about Vietnamese mothers, singing in honor of heroic mothers.
+Their lives were dedicated to the nation, mothers lived amidst hardship, sacrificing their entire lives for the country.
+Mothers have thousands of children, mothers have the whole nation," the lyrics of the song guided us to visit the heroic Vietnamese mothers on Mother's Day.

 Mrs. Nguyen Thi Xuan, a Vietnamese Heroic Mother from Hamlet 2, Dak Lao Commune (Dak Mil District), is 86 years old this year.
 Her entire life has been dedicated to the revolutionary cause of her homeland and country.
 Now, despite her advanced age and frail health, she still has many sleepless nights due to longing for her husband and children.